 The new design would include attachments similar to the attachments fabricated by Daniel Bye of TosaTool in the spring of 2010.
 The total cost per attachment was \$63.26 as compared to a cost of \$109.95 per attachment for the current magnet attachment method.
 The new design may possibly be cheaper due to the removal of several features from the design.
-The small notch in the attachment hole was removed.
-Also, the pocket the magnet rests in is unnecessary as a magnet is not incorporated in our design.
+The small groove in the attachment hole was removed.
+Also, the pocket the magnet rests in is unnecessary as a magnet is not incorporated in our new design.
 Our client, Greg Gion, estimates that about 10,000 attachments could be sold per year (personal communication, April 28, 2010).
-The fabrication of a large quantity of attachment from \$62.26 to less than \$15 (D. Bye, personal communication, May 4, 2010).
+The fabrication of a large quantity of attachments would be significantly cheaper, causing the attachment from last semester decrease in cost per attachment from \$62.26 to less than \$15 (D. Bye, personal communication, May 4, 2010).